Rushabh-Taneja/blue_stamp_engineering/index.md

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
-- Previous challenges you faced that you overcame
+- Previous challenges you fac ed that you overcame
 - What needs to be completed before your final milestone -->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ojStgfp3zzo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>